peteroupc/peteroupc.github.io/randomfunc.md

         i = 0
         count = 0
         // Suggested by Saucier, R. in "Computer
-        // generation of statistical distributions", 2000, p.
+        // generation of probability distributions", 2000, p.
 49
         tp = trials * p
         if tp > 25 or (tp > 5 and p > 0.1 and p < 0.9)
              countval = -1